Panthevm/retest/README.md

 # retest

-Retest is a robust library that provides a suite of functions specifically designed for testing applications built with Reagent and Re-frame in ClojureScript.
+Retest provides a suite of functions specifically designed for testing applications built with Reagent and Re-frame in ClojureScript.

 Key features include `click`, `fill`, and `datafy` which help emulate and validate diverse user interactions within your components.
 This powerful toolkit streamlines the testing process, thereby enhancing the overall reliability and robustness of your applications.

 ## Features

 ### click
-The click function in the Retest library simulates a user action of clicking on an element, and notably, it supports event bubbling and event propagation.
+The click function simulates a user action of clicking on an element, and notably, it supports event bubbling and event propagation:
 ```clj
 (defn view
   []